-Below you will find a small selection of the successful personal injury cases which Catherine has dealt with.
+Below you will find a small selection of the successful personal injury cases which Catherine has dealt with:-

-Contractors exposed to Q Fever at work
+Contractors exposed to q Fever at work

 A group of contractors who were carrying out renovations in a factory had to remove and then break up strawboard that had been used to line the factory walls.
-This turned out to contain bacteria spores which had been lying dormant for years.
+This turned out to contain bacteria spores that had been lying dormant for years.

 When the spores were released during the renovations, the workers contracted a virus known as Q Fever, a rare infectious condition causing a range of symptoms from flu to endocarditis, a serious bacterial infection of the heart valves.